gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 ## Avoid "easy" and "simple"

-Avoid using words like "easier" or "simple," because if users have a hard time completing the task that is supposedly "easy," they will question their abilities.
+Avoid using words like "easy", "simple," and "basic" because if users have a hard time completing the task that is supposedly "easy," they will question their abilities.
 Consider using more specific descriptors; for example, when you say the phrase "deployment is easy," what do you really mean?
 Is it easy because it takes fewer steps than another option?
 If so, just use the most specific descriptor possible, which in that case would be "this deployment method involves fewer steps than other options."

 # Adding images to articles